 The developer is required to define and provide rationales for the specific temporal boundaries it used to examine the potential impacts on each of the valued components considered in its impact assessment.

-In light of uncertainties with the timing of construction that could see a long delay from the completion of the EA till highway construction, the developer will provide a management response framework that will address how the accuracy of predictions and applicability of mitigations will be checked before the developer applies for permits.

-For example, during the assessment process the developer may make predictions on the abundance and location of caribou and provide mitigations based on the predicted interaction of the project with the caribou.
-However, should there be a long delay between completion of the assessment and commencement of construction, then the abundance and location of caribou may change.
-Because of these possible changes, the predictions made during the assessment may no longer be accurate, and the mitigations proposed may no longer be applicable or effective.
-The developer will explain how this management response framework will be incorporated into the permit applications.

 Consideration of alternatives

-The DAR must identify and describe alternative methods for highway construction and operation, scheduling phases, and technical design to carry out the project that are, from the perspective of the developer, technically and economically feasible.
-The DAR must also describe the environmental effects of each alternative method.
+The DAR must identify and describe alternative methods for highway construction, scheduling phases, and technical design that are, from the perspective of the developer, technically and economically feasible.
 In describing the preferred methods, the DAR should identify the relative consideration of environmental effects, and technical and economic feasibility.
 The criteria and/or constraints used to identify any alternative methods as acceptable or unacceptable, and how these criteria and/or constraints were applied, must be described.

 The developer will describe the alternative methods of carrying out the components of the development, including: